 However, the Ministry of Health is facing serious challenges in securing supplies of personal protective equipment.
 An additional coordination challenge in this regard is posed by the fact that the health system in Kosovo Serb-majority municipalities is run by authorities in Serbia in parallel to the one run by the government of Kosovo.
 Whilst UNICEF has been providing support from the onset of the pandemic, including through the procurement of 7 tons of personal protective equipment (masks gloves, gowns etc.) delivered to the MoH and to the Health Centers in Gracanica and Mitrovica North for Kosovo Serb communities and through the distribution of essential hygienic supplies to more than 20,000 families, the needs are much bigger.
 According to the MoH, 36 medical personnel have already tested COVID-19 positive.

 For all of these reasons, the sought funding will be instrumental for UNICEF in order to, in close coordination with the Ministry of Health and WHO, procure and distribute life-saving personal protection and other equipment (PPE) for front line workers including medical staff, social workers, community outreach workers and others to provide essential services whilst seeking to contain the spread of COVID-19.
+Specific attention will be given to child and mother health through provision of PPE to maternity wards working at the MoH and Health Centers in Gracanica and Mitrovica North.

 The process of developing these solutions has been anchored around continuous consultation with the WHO and UNFPA, subsequently, the implementation of the joint programme will proceed in the same fashion through robust consultation, coordination and cooperation.